Wilderness Camping is the only type of camping permitted within the boundaries of Glenveagh National Park.

 Camping within the main Glenveagh valley is strictly prohibited.

 There are no serviced camping or caravan sites within Glenveagh National Park.
 Overnight camping in Camper Vans is not permitted within the car park, unless permission has been granted in exceptional circumstances.

-Please Note: Camping is not permitted in areas around the Visitor Centre and associated paths and Glenveagh Castle and Gardens and associated paths, this will be vigorously enforced, and campers will be moved on.
-Visitors arriving in Glenveagh Nation Park Visitor Centre with a tent should be aware that they will need to walk for at least 1 hour before they can find a site that complies with the Wild Camping code.
+Visitors arriving in Glenveagh Nation Park Visitor Centre with a tent should be aware that they will need to walk for at least 1 hour before they can find a site outside of the main Glenveagh valley.

 Swimming is NOT permitted on any of the lakes and rivers within the boundaries of Glenveagh National Park.

 Please see map with areas marked were camping is NOT permitted: